LinerSu/nyu-pl-sum19-rec/Class 06/README.md

     </p>

 In your assignment, after each call of `traverse(p)` for a root pointer `p`, you should draw:
-- a table like stack for root pointers (based on the order in the question)
+- a table like stack for root pointers (based on the order that question gives)
 - FROM space
 - TO space
 - forward addresses for the copied objects